Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 The Render dashboard includes:

+- Access to app dashboards for deployed apps
 - Access to the Render logs
-- Access to the Heroku console (which acts as a terminal on our Heroku machine)
 - Management of environment variables
-- Management of collaborators on this Heroku app
 - History of "Latest Activity," which will show the timeline of recent deployments

 ## General Render Debugging Strategies